Doug's DNA Page Continued

 Our TMRCA results are in generations since the MRCA.
 To get to years, you have to know how long a generation is.
 A good average number for Scotland before 1800 and the USA since 1607 is 31 years.
 There are several online TMRCA calculators, such as this one provided by us using our mutation rates.

 Each STR on average mutates at a differing rate from other STRs.
-Using the Sorenson Foundation, Ysearch, and Ymatch databases, plus several academic studies, your webmaster has been able to infer the 'concensus' absolute mutation speeds of the Family Tree DNA 111-marker STR panel.
+Using the Sorenson Foundation and Ymatch databases, plus several academic studies, as well as our own data on Somerled descendants, your webmaster has been able to infer the 'concensus' absolute mutation speeds of the Family Tree DNA 111-marker STR panel.
 These rates are needed for the various calculations.
 Note that Professor McDonald's rates are quite a bit slower than those used by FTDNA for their on-line TMRCA "FTDNATiP".
 We believe that ours are more reliable than those of FTDNA since TMRCA calculations with them agree perfectly with the same calculations using SNPs derived from BigY results.

 In some cases too few people have tested some "far out tree tip" SNPs to make colored groups for them.
 This is indicated on the the trees by multiple circles with the sames color.
 In other cases non-SNP data (i.e. surname or truly unambiguous STR data) allows assigning people with STR data.
 Since these trees use only the SNP data to position branches, there are pies with multiple colors, which represent these people.

-We have labeled major SNPs on the R1b chart and almost all ones on the R1a chart.
-The R1 chart is shown below.
+We have labeled almost all major SNPs on the R1a chart, shown below.
 The circle with Olive, Red, and Red Orange is the location of Somerled.
 The blue labels are the names of the SNPs for major branches.
-The R1b chart is too complicated for us to label all the pies, so we have generated a clickable Tree Chart for it.
+This chart is seriously out of date, but illustrates this nicely.
+To see a current representation of data for both R1a and R1b, go to our BigY charts page .